 Do I have to use dark chocolate chips in these cookies?

 Nope!
 My kids LOVE these with milk chocolate chips.
-Obviously, they are great with semi sweet chips, like normal chocolate chip cookies.
-But my favorite way to eat these is with dark chocolate chunks and topped with big flakes of sea salt.
+Obviously, they are great with semi-sweet chocolate chips, like normal chocolate chip cookies.
+But my favorite way to eat these is with dark chocolate chips or chopped chocolate chunks and a sprinkle of flaky sea salt.

 I’m not big on coyingly sweet things, so the browned butter and the dark chocolate give it a sweet and nutty flavor, but it’s not overly sweet.
 If you really like sweet things, you can move to semi sweet or milk chocolate chips.
 They are both really good!